 Partnering with Indian CoEs is a capacity building initiative of the EU-funded ICT Standardization project, which aims to empower faculty/resource persons and developer community in India that are attached to the CoEs with advanced knowledge of ICT standards like 3GPP and oneM2M.

 The primary aim of working with CoEs is to convey and enhance the ICT standards-related awareness and the know-how to the Indian student and developer community through organization of online/offline courses, workshops, and provision of applicable simulation tools.

 It seeks to promote the development of applications and prototypes, which are compliant with the standards promoted by the project.
 It will enable developers to showcase the benefits of the use of standards by participating in interop/developer events.

 The expertise developed through such activities could in turn be used for participation in pre-standardization activities and contributing to additional development of standards.

 Who can apply?

-Academic institutions/ Research institutions of repute that have an existing CoE, or documented plans to establish one, and which are focused on the project topics of 5G, IoT, NFV/SDN or related Security, or which intendcommand to expand into these areas of expertise.
+Academic/Research institutions of repute that have an existing CoE, or documented plans to establish one, and which are focused on the project topics of 5G, IoT, NFV/SDN or related Security, or which intend to expand into these areas of expertise.